 And then there is playing itself, which is without question always such a great experience to go through, it’s such a joy for me, and I always feel so immensely thankful every day that I can still play!”

-Gülsin Onay will be continuing with her packed schedule of events across the rest of the 2024 season.
-For more information about her upcoming engagements, please visit her official website here.
+Gülsin Onay continues a full schedule of concerts, masterclasses and competition juries.
+For her upcoming engagements, visit her official website here.